Metwaly-beh/Jackaroo/README.md

 # Jackaroo
-This is a repo for Jackaroo game \n this was my first ever project
+This is a repo for Jackaroo game <br>
+this was my first ever project